FearsomeRover/pickChords/README.md

 # PickChords

-A self-hosted guitar chord library for organizing your chords and songs.
+A self-hosted guitar chord library for organizing your chords and songs with progress tracking.

 ## Features